man in black jacket singing on stage

 purple flower field near brown concrete building during daytime

 Location: Wooton, Oxfordshire.
-It is located on a quiet farm out of the city, perfect for those who want to study in a quiet location.
+It is located on a quiet farm out of the city, perfect for those who want to study in a peaceful location.
 You can still enjoy the lifestyle of Oxford, and be only an hour or so’s journey away from London.

-• You won’t have to wait long to perform, with the first year ending in a full scale production.
+• You won’t have to wait long to perform, with the first year ending in a full-scale production.

 • Your second year will include study of full productions, both classical and modern.